Preventive vs. Predictive Maintenance: What’s the Difference?

 What is Preventive Maintenance?

-As the name suggests, preventive maintenance is the performing of scheduled maintenance on assets, to reduce the likelihood of breakdown or failure.
-With many different types of preventive maintenance practices, all PM programs are designed to extend the usefulness of assets for as long as possible in order to keep costs down and production up.
+As the name suggests, preventive maintenance is scheduled maintenance on assets to reduce the likelihood of breakdown or failure.
+While there are many different types of preventive maintenance practices, all PM programs are designed to extend the usefulness of assets for as long as possible to keep costs down and production up.
+There is even separate preventive maintenance software to help streamline this process.

-Preventive maintenance tends to begin with in-depth analysis of how a piece of equipment or machinery is performing over a period of time.
-Sometimes this data can come from manufacturer warranties or other sources.
+Preventive maintenance tends to begin with an in-depth analysis of how a piece of equipment or machinery is performing over a period of time.
+Sometimes, this data can come from manufacturer warranties or other sources.
 This helps create an ideal schedule for when various maintenance tasks should be performed to preserve assets and improve overall performance.
-A business using a preventive maintenance schedule might arrange large-scale maintenance activities even if assets are operating within acceptable parameters and do not appear to need any maintenance based on performance.
+A business using a preventive maintenance schedule might arrange large-scale maintenance activities even if assets operate within acceptable parameters and do not appear to need any maintenance based on performance.

-Effective PM programs use everything from shared calendars to automated notifications to ensure maintenance on critical assets is performed on time.
-Specific examples of this maintenance approach varies depending on the asset management necessary: computers might get new software, machines might have spare parts installed, gears might be oiled between production cycles.
+Effective PM programs use everything from shared calendars to automated notifications to ensure the timely maintenance of critical assets.
+Specific examples of this maintenance approach vary depending on the asset management necessary: computers might get new software, machines might have spare parts installed, and gears might be oiled between production cycles.

 What is Predictive Maintenance?

 Technically, predictive maintenance falls under the broader category of preventive maintenance.
-However, it places its primary focus on scheduling data-driven maintenance on an as-needed basis in order to reduce unplanned downtime as much as possible.
-In order to achieve this, predictive maintenance uses asset data and reporting to determine when maintenance is most likely needed.
-This usage-based method requires significantly more data from condition monitoring in order to work correctly without causing more strain on production cycles.
+However, it focuses on scheduling data-driven maintenance on an as-needed basis to reduce unplanned downtime as much as possible.
+To achieve this, predictive maintenance uses asset data and reporting to determine when maintenance is most likely needed.
+This usage-based method requires significantly more data from condition monitoring to work correctly without causing more strain on production cycles.

-For instance, a company might arrange for weekly tests to measure asset conditions like output.
-As long as asset performance is within acceptable parameters, maintenance is deemed unnecessary.
-Once any variance is detected, a prediction is made on how effective the asset still is and when maintenance should be scheduled to avoid a full failure of operations.
+For instance, a company might arrange weekly tests to measure asset conditions like output.
+Maintenance is deemed unnecessary as long as asset performance is within acceptable parameters.
+Once any variance is detected, a prediction is made on how effective the asset is and when maintenance should be scheduled to avoid a total failure of operations.

 In some companies, this results in maintenance tasks like updates, tuneups, and parts replacement being put off to the point of potential machine failure.
 This approach is riskier than scheduled maintenance, but it does keep equipment running as long as possible while still preparing for the possibility of breakdown.